• Skip to primary navigation

 All the ingredients you need to prepare potatoes with dill sauce at home.

-• Potatoes – I strongly suggest using the waxy type of potatoes for making this Swedish dill potatoes recipe.
+• Potatoes – I suggest using the waxy type of potatoes as an alternative to new potatoes.
 They stay firmer, compared to the starchy ones, even after returning to the heat to remove extra moisture.

 • Dill – roughly chopped fresh dill.